msp-strath/cs208-logic/pages/index.md

 ## Topics

-The course is divded into 11 topics, each consuming a week of the course.
+The course is divded into 11 topics.

 ### Topic 0 : Propositional Logic